Select Page

 The easiest way to answer this question is to contact us at Gibson & Associates for a no-obligation enquiry.
 We can assess your case and explain whether you have grounds for a medical negligence claim.
 However, it can help to know what medical negligence means, and who is able to make a claim.

 Medical negligence is when the level of care falls below an acceptable standard.
-If you experience poor care in A&E, the actions of your treating doctors/nurses will be compared against other A&E practitioners.
+If you experience poor care in A&E, the actions of your treating doctors/nurses will be compared against other Accident and emergency practitioners.
 If your treating practitioners deviated from approved practice, the standard of care has fallen short.
 This is known as a breach of duty.

 If a breach of duty has caused you to suffer, either physically or psychologically, there will be grounds for a medical negligence claim.